Questions, error observations or suggestions may be sent to firstname.lastname@example.org

 This is a lineage group whose ancestor was thought to be the same as an ancestor

 in lineage group R1b-9.
-Both donors in this group descend from Daniel Hull and
+Both donors in this group descend from James Monroe Hull.

-Son James Monroe Hull was born 12 May 1828 in TN or KY and married
+- James Monroe Hull was born 12 May 1828 in TN or KY and he married

 Lineage Group R1b-14 MD and SC Hulls